Electricity sector in Argentina: Policy and regulation

 The Energy Secretariat (SENER) is responsible for policy setting, while the National Electricity Regulator (ENRE) is the independent entity within the Energy Secretariat responsible for applying the regulatory framework established by Law 26,046 of 1991.
 ENRE is in charge of regulation and overall supervision of the sector under federal control.
 Provincial regulators regulate the rest of the utilities.
 ENRE and the provincial regulators set tariffs and supervise compliance of regulated transmission and distribution entities with safety, quality, technical and environmental standards.
 CAMMESA (Compañía Administradora del Mercado Mayorista Eléctrico) is the administrator of the wholesale electricity market.
 Its main functions include the operation and dispatch of generation and price calculation in the spot market, the real-time operation of the electricity system and the administration of the commercial transactions in the electricity market.

 The Electric Power Federal Council (CFEE), created in 1960, plays a very important role in the sector as well.
 It is the administrator of funds that specifically target electricity operations (i.e. National Fund for Electric Power, see Recent developments below) and is also an adviser to the National and the Provincial Governments in issues relating to the power industry, public and private energy services, priorities in the execution of new projects and studies, concessions and authorizations, and electricity tariffs and prices.
 It is also an adviser for legislative modifications in the power industry.

 The Argentine power sector is one of the most competitive and deregulated in South America.
 However, the fact that the Energy Secretariat has veto power over CAMMESA has the potential to alter the functioning of the competitive market.
 The functions of generation, transmission, and distribution are open to the private sector, but there are restrictions on cross-ownership between these three functions.
 Argentine law guarantees access to the grid in order to create a competitive environment and to allow generators to serve customers anywhere in the country.

+As lower hydropower increased power price in 2026, government subsidies increased to half the residential rate.